ArcelorMittal reports fourth quarter 2016 and full year 2016 results

 Others and eliminations line are not presented in the table

-Appendix 5: Reconciliation of net loss to adjusted net (loss)/
+Appendix 5: Reconciliation of EBITDA to operating income

 indicated otherwise, or the context otherwise requires, references in this